sbr-extras/SBRE/README.md

 is just like Skyblock Extras (for the real Hypixel Skyblock) but for BlueCommander's remake.

 # Credit Given Where is Due
 The entire Hypixel Skyblock Remake was remade by BlueCommander and his many developers.
-Do note when playing this that I DID NOT MAKE THIS.
-Please subscribe to him on YouTube and join his Discord.
+Do note when playing this that I DID NOT MAKE THE REMAKE.
+Please subscribe to BlueCommander on YouTube and join his Discord.
 YouTube: https://youtube.com/BlueCommander
 Discord: https://discord.gg/4MgrUApCQn